The Rook Monoid is Lexicographically Shellable: Final remarks

-Let $ R_{n,k}$, $k =0,\ldots, n$ denote the subposet of rank $k=0,\ldots, n$ elements in $R_n$.
-In \cite{ACT} it is shown that the M\"obius function on $I(R_{n,k})$ takes values in $\{-1,0,1\}$.
-When $k=n$ $R_{n,k}= S_n$ is the symmetric group and the M\"obius function on $S_n$ is well known: \cite{Verma}, \cite{Stem}, \cite{Jones}.
-It seems that, at the time of writing of this article the determination of the M\"obius function on the whole $R_n$ is still open.
-We wish to tackle this problem in a forthcoming article.
+Let $ R_{n,k} \subset R_n$ ($0\leq k \leq n$) denote the subposet consisting of elements whose rank is $k$.
+In \cite{ACT}, it is shown that the M\"obius function on $I(R_{n,k})$ takes values in $\{-1,0,1\}$.
+When $k=n$, $R_{n,k}$ is the symmetric group, and the M\"obius function on $S_n$ is well-known (see~\cite{Verma71, Stembridge07, Jones09}).

-When $\hat{P}$ is an $EL-$shellable poset, $\Delta(P)$ has the homotopy type of a wedge of spheres or a ball.
-See Section 4.7 of \cite{OrientedMatroids}.
-As a corollary of our Theorem \ref{T:MainTheorem} we have